I’m Shabbir Bhimani – freelancer, blogger and investor. Guiding developers to become self-employed by sharing my journey and experience.

 In my eBook, I have shared the exact same strategies I use in crafting my proposals to attract clients, get paid my hourly rate and ask clients for feedback.

-A community of Indian Freelancers, for Indian Freelancers and by Indian Freelancer and I’ll be honored to have you as part of this community.
+A community of Freelancers, for Freelancers and by a Freelancer and I’ll be honored to have you as part of this community.
 You can unsubscribe anytime with a single click.

 The Facebook page has over 10,000+ amazing freelancers, bloggers and entrepreneurs and I’d love you to be a part of it as well.